Sorry, you need to enable JavaScript to visit this website.

 Jeremy Phillips

-Jeremy is the head of the Public Employees Benefits Agency.
+Jeremy is the head of Plannera Pensions & Benefits.

-Jeremy joined PEBA in 2018 as Executive Director of Client Service.
+Jeremy joined the organization in 2018 as Executive Director of Client Service.
 In this role, he managed client service for more than 100,000 members and 900 employers.

 Jeremy has worked in the Saskatchewan public service since 1998.
 He has an extensive background in senior leadership, and in information technology and security.